SMILELab-FL/FedLab/docs/source/tutorial_2.rst

 Shutdown stage
 =================

-Shutdown stage is started by ServerManager.
-It will send a package with ``MessageCode.Exit`` to inform ClientManager to stop its process.
+Shutdown stage is started by Server Manager.
+It will send a package with ``MessageCode.Exit`` to inform Client Manager to stop its process.

 .. code-block:: python